kayslay/CompressJs/README.md

 CompressJs can be downloaded from the CompressJs github repo (https://github.com/kayslay/CompressJs).

 ##Demo and Tutorial
-open comp.html to see alive example of the library
+open demo/comp.html to see alive example of the library

 ###Hello World(Quick example)
-_script/main.js_
+create a javascript file . let's say main.js.
+_main.js_
 ```javascript

 //run the default fn